 - The entitlemment to the KELA card is provided for the citizens of other countries than EU/EEA after four (4) months of work.

-- The entitlement for the full Finnish social security (benefits and reduced prices) for the citizens of other than EU/EEA countries requires a working contract and a residence permit for 1 year in Finland.
+- The entitlement for the full Finnish social security (benefits and reduced prices) for the citizens of other than EU/EEA countries requires a two years of working and a residence permit for 1 year in Finland.

-- Right to use the services of the municipal health care after arriving in Finland from their home municipality health center when they have registered their residency of municipality at the Local Register Office.
+- Right to use the services of the municipal health care after arriving in Finland from their home municipality health center.
+The costs are higher than for those who have a permanent home municipality.

 Health insurance is recommended also for EU/EEA or Switzerland citizens since the European Health Insurance Card only covers necessary medical treatment in the public sector (ie. municipal health centers).
 In the private sector medical treatment and KELA compensation from it are available as long as treatment has medical prerequisites.